-Student's Name: PID#:

-Date:

-Degree currently pursuing (MA or PhD):

-What semester do you plan to:

-• Take thesis or dissertation credits for the first time:

-Take your MA/PD comprehensive exams:

-[PhD only] Defend your PhD proposal: -

-Tentative committee composition:

-Required courses taken to date, including currently enrolle ed (702/703/704):

-Total number of credits taken or currently in progress:
+Student's Name: PID#: Do you already have an MA?
+(Yes/No): Degree currently pursuing (MA or PhD): What semester do you plan to: Take thesis or dissertation credits for the first time: Take your MA/PD comprehensive exams: [PhD only] Defend your PhD proposal: Tentative committee composition: If non-UNC faculty are listed, are they approved as s fixed term faculty?
+(Yes/No): Required courses taken to date, including currently enrolled (702/703/704): Total number of credits taken or currently in progress (400+ level, excluding thesis/diss credits):